-"I'm clear right now," Mikell said.
-He recently scored an 890 on his SAT, which puts him on track to be ready to go his freshman year of college.
+"I'm clear right now," said Mikell proudly, who just recently scored an 890 on his SAT, which puts him on track to be ready to go come his freshman year of college.

 While Penn State made Mikell's "to call" list, the Nittany Lions and the other in-state school, Pittsburgh, have not really expressed much attentiveness yet.

 "I don' know what's going on with the in-state schools.
 I've been out to Pitt twice.
 I'm showing my interest for them, but they're not responding to me.
 You've got to move on.
 You can't just sit around and wait for one school," explained Mikell, who is being recruited for Penn State by Larry Johnson.